 “We apologise to any customers experiencing delays and we are confident that the measures above, and close cooperation with our partners, will address these operational challenges.”

 The port also said there were an average of 749 VBS slots unused each day.

-- 5 Man to stay in hospital overnight after incident in Ipswich
+- 6 Police launch appeal to identify man after incident in Ipswich

 But hauliers say that there are actually fewer VBS slots available than there were 10 years ago and the unused slots are mainly at another terminal where there are no containers.